Natural Resources Conservation Service: Supported organizations

 Established in 2006, the GBVPMC serves Nevada, California, and parts of Utah and Oregon.
-The main purpose of the center is to combat damage done by invasive plant species in the area, which have done great damage to ecosystems in the Great Basin.
+The center's main purpose is to combat the damage done by invasive plant species in the area, which have greatly damaged ecosystems in the Great Basin.
 They also aid in restoring ecosystems damaged by fires, climate change, drought, or other natural disasters.
-The centers provides native plants to help restore these damaged areas.
-They also do work developing plant organisms and technologies that are suited for the dry, high salt content soil of the area.
+The centers provide native plants to help restore these damaged areas.
+They also work on developing plant organisms and technologies that are suited for the dry, high salt content soil of the area.